-The Northern Middle Board negotiated performance along with the Chief Local Elected Official (CLEO) and reached an agreement on local performance based on State levels.
-The Board and CLEO made adjustments for expected economic conditions and characteristics of participants to be served in Northern Middle.
+adjustments for expected economic conditions and characteristics of participants to be served in Northern Middle.
 The performance applicable to the performance year reflects the actual economic conditions experienced and characteristics of the population served using statistical models.
-The Board and the CLEO voted in the November 2018 meeting to adopt the state performance goals listed below for PY2019.
-Negotiations for PY2020 and 2021 will occur in the fall of 2020.
+The Board and the LEO voted in the November 2018 meeting to adopt the state performance goals listed above for PY2019.
+The NMTWB will negotiate the PY 20 & 21 targets by September, 2020.